per2jensen/dar-backup/README.md

       # where to mount the sshfs mount
       # if the --local-backup-dir option is set, ths sshfs mount is not performed
       MOUNT_POINT=~/another_dir

+      # path to log file
+      LOG_LOCATION=/directory/name/

+      # should all output be captured in a file
+      # any other characted than "y" means no
+      DEBUG=y

+      # path to debug log file
+      DEBUG_LOCATION=/some/dir/dar-debug.log

     ````
   - Define backups in the "backups.d" directory, just drop files in the directory